Faith-and-Code-Technologies/mDirt/README.md

 ## making Datapacks Is Really Tedious

 A tool for easily creating custom features using Minecraft Datapacks.
-**Only Supported for 1.21.3 and up!
+**Only Supported for 1.21.3 and 1.21.4!
 No previous versions will be added!**

-### Notice: Development has been stopped!
-I will update it for future versions, but expect NO new versions!
-### Notice: Linux binaries are being dropped for the time being!
+### Notice: Development will continue again in a few months

 ## How to use
 Download the latest release, and run it.